There Is Still Room For Energy Vault Holdings Inc. (NRGV) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Earnings Estimates

-The company has 4 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of -$0.24 for the current quarter, with a high estimate of -$0.22 and a low estimate of -$0.26, while EPS last year was -$0.25.
-The consensus estimate for the next quarter is -$0.21, with high estimates of -$0.18 and low estimates of -$0.25.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of -$0.21 for the current quarter, with a high estimate of -$0.18 and a low estimate of -$0.25, while EPS last year was -$0.05.
+The consensus estimate for the next quarter is -$0.15, with high estimates of -$0.1 and low estimates of -$0.19.

 Revenue Estimates